simeoncloud/Baseline/README.md

 [Use compliance policies to set rules for devices you manage with Intune](https://docs.microsoft.com/en-us/mem/intune/protect/device-compliance-get-started)

-## MSGraph\DeviceManagement\DeviceConfigurations\Functionality - Microsoft Store Limited to Private Store Only.json
+## MSGraph\DeviceManagement\DeviceConfigurations\Baseline - Functionality - Microsoft Store Limited to Private Store Only.json
 *Intune > Devices > Configuration profiles*

 **What does this do?**